Artiom171/IDE_LW/README.md

 This is a program that count the averages of student that are inputted by the user, saved as objects and printed in console.

+Now it needs to be done with a txt file, throw exceptions.

-# Still todo for version v0.1:
+# Still todo for version v0.2:
 Look for tab "Projects", you will see everything...:)